Home » Topics A–Z » Glandular cheilitis

 Glandular cheilitis mainly affects older males, although it has been reported in women and young people.

-The cause of glandular cheiltis is unknown.
-It is associated with:
+The cause of glandular cheilitis is unknown.
+It may be associated with a number of factors including:

 Cheilitis glandularis typically has the following features: